Africa AI

 Mission

-Build rich resources for African languages and AI systems that reflect African values, ideals, and lived realities.
+Build AI infrastructure and research for African languages in a way that reflects African values, ideals, and lived realities.

-Through collaboration with communities and researchers, the project aims to create the datasets, evaluation frameworks, and shared research infrastructure needed to make African language AI more credible, more useful, and more inclusive.
+Through collaboration with communities, researchers, and product teams, the work creates the resources needed to make African language AI more credible, useful, and inclusive.

 Why now

-The project prioritizes language resources for AI that are useful in real African contexts rather than generic benchmark theater.
+The work prioritizes language resources that are useful in real African contexts rather than generic benchmark theater.

 Collaboration is treated as infrastructure: communities, researchers, and technical teams shape the direction together.